- 6 months

 Study the question

 When reading exam questions, make sure you understand the question.
 Read it several times.
 When deciding on answers, use a process of elimination to exclude incorrect ones.
 Salesforce will include answers with non-existent features or answers that are simply incorrect.
 They throw curveballs, such as features that are correct but not best practice.
 Eliminate exogenous answers by focusing on standard Salesforce features that accomplish a task.
-For example, it is prudent to build an approval using standard Salesforce approvals, rather than develop a custom approval through Process Builder.
+For example, it is prudent to build an approval using standard Salesforce approvals, rather than develop a custom approval through Flow.

 Scrutinize multiple choice answers